 1) Do I need an upper eyelid lift or browlift?
 The brow position determines if a browlift is necessary of if just an eyelid lift will suffice.
-During your initial consultation, Dr. Lopez uses his hands to raise your forehead skin to the appropriate level.
+During your initial consultation, Dr. Lopez or Dr. Perro use their hands to raise your forehead skin to the appropriate level.
 If most of the upper eyelid skin disappears, then you would most likely benefit from a forehead lift.
 If improvement is noted when the sagging brow is lifted and excess skin remains on the eyelids, a combination of a browlift and upper eyelid lift may be recommended to achieve a more youthful appearance.

 3) Will my incision be visible?
 All upper eyelid lifts require a skin incision that is extremely well hidden in the upper eyelid crease.

-Dr. Lopez performs two types of lower eyelid lifts.
+Dr. Lopez and Dr. Perro perform two types of lower eyelid lifts.
 The method that he chooses depends on your individual deformity.
 If you have a significant amount of excess skin and redundant muscle, he may make an incision just under your lashline to remove the excess skin, muscle and fat.

 An alternative technique involves making the incision on the inside of the lower eyelid to remove the fat that is causing the puffy, tired appearance.
-Dr. Lopez is extremely well versed in both procedures and will individualize the surgery to your needs.
+Dr. Lopez and Dr. Perro are extremely well versed in both procedures and will individualize the surgery to your needs.

-Occasionally Dr. Lopez combines a blepharoplasty with some kind of skin resurfacing such as laser or peel to remove any fine textural face lines in the skin.
+Occasionally Dr. Lopez and Dr. Perro combine a blepharoplasty with some kind of skin resurfacing such as laser or peel to remove any fine textural face lines in the skin.

 4) Will an eyelid lift take away the crows feet and all the fine wrinkles?
 Many patients are not only concerned about the baggy eyelid skin, but also would like improvement of the fine wrinkles that have developed with time around the eyes.
 The crow’s feet are most often significantly improved with the addition of a skin resurfacing procedure combined with Botox.